 The toddler twosome love their playdough fun and although it is a wonderful fine motor activity on it's own I wanted to challenge those little fingers and also add a little extra sensory experience for Ruby.

 The only materials we used were playdough, my Colourful Egg Shells and our trusty wooden cubes (from the $2 shop)…and there we had an activity that challenged fine motor skills and the senses, as well as providing some fun with shape recognition!

-I usually use my Microwave Playdough Recipe as i can’t stand cooking playdough and somehow always ending up with a burnt saucepan!
-This time i tried an easy no cook recipe from The Imagination Tree….and i was very pleasantly surprised!
-I don’t normally like uncooked playdough…it always seems to sticky and dries out too quickly…but this one was just perfect and i highly recommend you give it a try!
+I usually use my Microwave Playdough Recipe as I can't stand cooking playdough and somehow always ending up with a burnt saucepan!
+This time I tried an easy no cook recipe from The Imagination Tree….and i was very pleasantly surprised!
+I don't normally like uncooked playdough…it always seems too sticky and dries out too quickly…but this one was just perfect and I highly recommend you give it a try!

 The girls first began pressing the eggshells into the dough…the soft dough and hard texture of the eggshells allowed them to really explore and enjoy a different sensory experience from the usual dough play!

 They then began picking out the cubes and pushing into the dough…Tara was so pleased with her ‘arrangements' and spent a great deal of time seemingly getting them just right!